magento/knowledge-base/src/support-tools/patches-available-in-mqp-tool/mdva-30593-magento-patch-expired-quotes-are-not-cleaned-up.md

 labels: 2.3.0,2.3.1,2.3.2,2.3.3,2.3.3-p1,QPT 1.0.5,QPT patches,Magento Commerce,Magento Commerce Cloud,Quality Patches Tool,quote,support tools
 ---

 The MDVA-30593 patch solves the issue where quotes that expired according to the **Quote Lifetime** setting, are not cleaned up.
-This patch is available when the [Quality Patches Tool (QPT) tool](https://support.magento.com/hc/en-us/articles/360047139492) 1.0.5 is installed.
+This patch is available when the [Quality Patches Tool (QPT)](https://support.magento.com/hc/en-us/articles/360047139492) 1.0.5 is installed.
 Please note that the issue was fixed in Magento Commerce 2.3.4.

 ## Affected products and versions